bmays9/js-racing/README.md

 ## User Expectations

-- The website should be easy to read and game information is structured intelligently.
+- The website should be easy to read and game information structured intelligently.
 - The website shall be compatible to devices of all screen sizes with a responsive design.
 - The website shall use a consistent style of colourings and fonts.
 - The game shall be intuitive and easy to follow.